-- 3d.
-Disposition of Property Guidelines This policy is required to be reviewed annually.
-There are no changes being recommended. - C. Yunker made a motion to recommend to the full Board the approval of the Disposition of Property Guidelines as presented; the motion was seconded by G. Torrey.
-Roll call resulted as follows:

-D. Cunningham - Yes

-G. Torrey - Yes

-C. Yunker - Yes
+- L. Farrell is the treasurer for the EDC and G. Torrey is the treasurer for the LDC. - 3d.
+Disposition of Property Guidelines - This policy is required to be reviewed annually.
+There are no changes being recommended. - M. Masse is the Contracting Officer for the GCEDC.
+The GGLDC Board Chair is the Contracting Officer for the GGLDC. - C. Yunker made a motion to recommend to the full Board the approval of agenda items 3b-3d; the motion was seconded by G. Torrey.
+Roll call resulted as follows: - D. Cunningham Absent - G. Torrey Yes - C. Yunker Yes - S. Noble-Moag Yes

-S. Noble-Moag - Yes